Weight Loss

 In clinical trials, people with type 2 diabetes taking Rybelsus to lower their blood sugar lost an average 8.4 pounds over 26 weeks.

-Talk to a healthcare provider about whether semaglutide or another medication is best for you.
+Talk to a healthcare provider about whether Wegovy, compounded semaglutide, or another medication is best for you.
 If you can’t get insurance coverage for Wegovy or Ozempic, compounded semaglutide may be a cheaper alternative — if your provider agrees it’s right for you.
-There isn’t an FDA-approved generic version of semaglutide available.
+There isn’t an FDA-approved a generic version of semaglutide.

-To find out if semaglutide is right for you, talk to a healthcare provider specialized in weight loss.
+To find out if Wegovy or compounded semaglutide is right for you, talk to a healthcare provider specialized in weight loss.
 Your provider will evaluate your needs and create a treatment plan that may include medication, like Wegovy, Ozempic, or something else.
 Find a weight loss provider on Klarity Health today.